Skip to content

 Reports are rate-limited to 10 per minute and sent in the background with a 5-second timeout.
 If the report fails to send, it is silently dropped -- it never interferes with your workflow.

-To disable error telemetry, tell Coppermind in any chat:
+To disable error telemetry, tell Armbrain in any chat:

 Turn off error telemetry

 When telemetry is off, no error reports are sent.
-This does not affect any other Coppermind functionality.
+This does not affect any other Armbrain functionality.